Do you have questions about vintage timepieces? This is the place to start!

 Lever-set watches are, usually, among the older models and can be otherwise quirky.
 It is usually best the set these first, from stopped, then wind.

-There's many examples of lever-set watches, with more photos, at the ElginTime Watch Blog.
+There're many examples of lever-set watches, with photos, at the ElginTime Watch Blog.

 Q: My watch is lever-set, why does the crown pull out to a second position?